Airbnb Business Model

 There are two customer segments that define the Airbnb business model.
 They are:

-• Hosts: The people who have spaces available for rent and want to make money from that.
+- Hosts: The people who have spaces available for rent and want to make money from that.
 In the app, they can include their properties under certain conditions, such as available period, check-in and out times, and other rules.
-They will also accept or reject the requested reservations and evaluate travelers later
+They can also accept or reject the requested reservations and review their guests later

-• Guests: The people who are looking for a place to stay.
-They can search by location, type of property, price, among other filters that the app offers.
+- Guests: The people who are looking for a place to stay.
+They can search by location, type of property, price, and other filters that the app offers.
 They book and pay through Airbnb

 Value Proposition